Coming To Our Senses

 It provides somatic adjuncts for therapists and educators who are highly skilled at verbal communication - but have difficulty accessing sensate, embodied support for their own nervous systems while working.

-In the retreat, I'll guide you step by step through an embodied experience of all 12 cranial nerves.
-We learn concrete practices for each one, exploring its sensory or motor function and linking it to mobility within your environment.
+l guide you step by step through an embodied experience of all twelve cranial nerves.
+Smell, vision, taste, balance, sound (both hearing it and making it!) and internal regulation via the vagus are some of the territory we cover.
+We learn concrete practices for each nerve, exploring its sensory or motor function in stillness, and then linking it to mobility within your environment.

-You will also learn the basic anatomy and function of each nerve, and recordings with visual support materials will be provided afterwards to help you remember what you've learned so you can share it with clients if appropriate.
+You learn the basic anatomy and function of each nerve.
+Recordings with visual support materials will be provided afterwards to help you remember what you've learned so you can share it with clients if appropriate.

 You can return to your senses, one sense organ at a time.
 Discover neglected areas of perception and re-integrate them into your sense of wholeness and peace.